FullHavocJosh/nix-darwin/README.md

-# dotfiles
+# nix-darwin

-This directory contains the dotfiles for my systems
+This repo contains my nix-darwin config and .files, which will be applied via stow when darwin-rebuild switch is run.

 ## Requirements